rashakil-ds/Roadmap-Docs/Data Analyst/README.md

 2. [SQL, Statistics & Data Analysis Tools](https://aiquest.org/courses/data-analysis-specialization/)
 3. [Machine Learning & Data Science Core Concepts](https://aiquest.org/courses/data-science-machine-learning/)

-*Note:* We suggest these premium courses because they are well-organized and will guide you step by step, from basic to advanced levels.
+*`Note:`* We suggest these premium courses because they are well-organized for absolute beginners and will guide you step by step, from basic to advanced levels.
 Always remember that `T-shaped skills` are better than `i-shaped skill`.
 However, for those who cannot afford these courses, don't worry!
 Search on YouTube using the topic names mentioned in the roadmap.
 You will find plenty of `free tutorials` that are also great for learning.
 Best of luck!

 # About the Author
 **Rashedul Alam Shakil**